ivoa/mivot-validator/docs/index.rst

            exit status: 0 in case of success, 1 otherwise

-The validation process follows these steps:
+The detail of the validation process follows these steps:

 - INPUT: a VOTable annotated with the supported models.
 - The annotation must have at least one valid TEMPLATES